 How Age Makes an Impact

 There’s no question that starting a new career is different based on our age.
-It’s a lot easier for most twenty-somethings to up and change careers one day than it is for a forty or fifty-year-old.
+It’s a lot easier for most twenty-somethings to up and change careers than it is for a forty or fifty-year-old.
 Many people with over 20 years of experience in a field have a very hard time believing they can start anew.

 But being older shouldn’t stop you from pursuing your dream career.
 There are record numbers of people in their 50’s and 60’s in the workforce.
 Combine this with the fact that many people are retiring much later than the standard 65 retirement age, and you have plenty of time to start a new and fulfilling career later in life.